Rasika-Gulhane/DL_RNN/README.md

 -Unsupervised Technique
 It is reading the filetext file ['https://storage.googleapis.com/download.tensorflow.org/data/shakespeare.txt] and generating its own lines

-when you run the project
+Run the project
 '
+Python main.py
 '